Effective, strategic workforce planning is essential for any high-performing organisation.

 You might be upscaling and need to increase your number of employees.
 If diversification is on the agenda you might need to source a new skill set in your workforce.
 It’s also worth considering the possibility of short-term, unforeseen changes.
 Resignations caused by outside factors can never be ruled out.

 What’s your overall business plan?
 This is important to know so that all the departments of your company can move in the same direction.
 Clarity is your best ally in implementing a plan that’s in sync with your business plan.
-Your recruitment and training should be adapting to meet the expected demands of your business.
+Your recruitment and training should adapt to meet the expected demands of your business.
 Remember, if you plan for failure, you could be defeated by success.

 3. Identify the gaps